Yes, You Can Get Fired For Having Bad Credit

 Certain states and cities limit what employers can do with credit checks.

 If it hasn’t been made clear by now, the laws under the Fair Credit Reporting Act (FCRA) that dictate employer credit checks give them a fair amount of leeway.
-While a current or potential employer needs your permission to run a credit check, refusing to grant them that permission pretty much means that you either won’t get the job or won’t have your current job for long.
+While a current or potential employer needs your permission to run a credit check, refusing to grant them that permission probably means that you either won’t get the job or won’t have your current job for long.

 When you have bad credit, an unexpected bill can mean having few options to get by.
 But it can also affect your life in ways you might not expect.